 Unwilling to Trust

 “I’ve done my part,” I told God.
 “I’ve filled out the applications, gone to the job interviews, and prayed for good results.
-Why are you keeping this job from me?
+Why are You keeping this job from me?
 I know that You could’ve given me an amazing job months ago.
 So why didn’t You?”

 “Do my bachelor’s degree, GPA, work experience, volunteer experience, and relevant skills have zero value?”
 I continued whining to Him.
 “Why did I bother going to college if I wasn’t going to get a good job as a result?
 Why did I bother finding internships and summer jobs if none of them were going to impress employers?
 Why did I bother reading my textbooks, writing lengthy research papers, and studying for exams if my GPA was going to have zero impact on my ability to find a legit job?”

 I didn’t hear the faintest audible response from Him.
 I just heard other people telling me to be patient and trust Him.
+Turns out, they were right.

 If He Hears the Ravens’ Cries